Top 13 ways to save electricity at home and reduce your bills

 - A guide to energy-efficient fridges and freezers

-A microwave can tackle some tasks just as well as an oven – and it’ll take far less energy to do it.
+A microwave can tackle some tasks just as well as the oven or the hob – and your microwave uses far less energy to do it.
 For instance, if you’re reheating soup, there’s no need to use the stove.
-Pop it in the microwave, and it’ll be ready in moments – and you’ll also see the difference in your electricity bill.
-Easy!
+It’s much more efficient to use the microwave – and it gets the job done quicker too.

 - A guide to electrical safety certificates

 - Gas safety certificates: what are they, and how to get one